arielgee/Sage-Like/.misc/tasks.md

 * try fix log error 'Promise resolved after context unloaded'
 * import/export preferences
 * take new PR pictures for version with 'order feed-items chronologically'
+* use `scrollbar-width: thin;` ?
+* consider to change jump list UI. looks too much like a scroll-down button.
+* asSafeNumericDate() returns different types Date or numeric value
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`

 ### file "sl-customFeedPreview-CSS-files.zip" is ahead of the one in https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/18